Kometa-Team/Kometa/docs/defaults/both/content_rating_de.md

           sep_style: stb #(1)!
           use_other: false #(2)!
           append_addons:
-            BJPM: #(3)!
+            BPJM: #(3)!
               - X #(4)!
           sort_by: title.asc
 ```

 1. Use the stb [Separator Style](../separators.md#separator-styles)
 2. Do not create a "Not Rated Movies/Shows" collection
-3. Defines a collection which will be called "BJPM", this does not need to already exist in your library
+3. Defines a collection which will be called "BPJM", this does not need to already exist in your library
-4. Adds the "X" content rating to the "BJPM" addon list, "X" must exist in your library if the "BJPM" content rating does not
+4. Adds the "X" content rating to the "BPJM" addon list, "X" must exist in your library if the "BPJM" content rating does not

 ## Default values